pcafrica/advanced_programming_2023-2024/lectures/04/04-c++_inheritance_polymorphism.md

 ## Pointer
 - Use (const) pointers if the aggregated object may change at runtime.
 - If you use a pointer, **always initialize the pointer to `nullptr`** and create a method to test whether it has been assigned to an object.
 Initializing pointers to `nullptr` is a good practice.

 ---

+# Some advice

+- The general design of code typically follows a top-down approach.
+You start from the final objective and identify the tasks required to achieve that objective.

+- However, the actual programming process follows a bottom-up approach.
+Each basic task of your code or a set of closely related tasks should be encapsulated in a class, and you should **test these components separately**.

+- After verifying the individual components, you can then compose them into a class or set of classes that implement your final objective.
+Whenever possible, aim to create components that can be reused and avoid code duplication.

+---